JKim0529/first-socketserver-project/README.md

-# Docker
+# Socketserver
-## Test
+## Ping and communicate other clients through server in socketserver
-###### This project is collaborated with socket-server and docker with the base of python.
+###### This project uses socket-server with python language and it connects with the Arduino.
-Python is quite simple to start, and there are many different modules that can connect with Python Socketserver can also connect with Arduino by implementing arduino Firmata to the server part of socket server Docker can keep all the source codes and packages in one image stored in the container, which can help running applications in several different conditions.
+Socketserver helps with one client with communicating to the server, and giving tasks.
+It can be used with Java and Python for language, and this one is used with python.